 – chopped pecans, walnuts, chocolate chips or rolled oats

-The most flavorful way to make pumpkin puree is:
+The easiest way to make pumpkin puree is:

-4. Allow the pumpkin to cool.
-Scoop out the flesh then puree it in a food processor or blender.
+3. Allow the pumpkin to cool then puree it in a food processor or blender.
 You may need to stop your appliance and scrape down the sides a few times.

-Pumpkin is a dense ingredient so it bakes differently in different pans.
-Instead, I recommend checking out my pumpkin cupcakes, pumpkin muffins and pumpkin coffee cake.
+This recipe bakes a little differently in different pans.
+Instead, check out my pumpkin cupcakes, pumpkin muffins and pumpkin coffee cake.

 More vegan pumpkin recipes